cat-cfs/cbm3_aws/README.md

 ```

 **Note: This does not remove the s3 bucket named in the  `cbm3_aws_deploy` and this must be done as a separate step.**

+## Start an execution on a running cluster